 In October 2018, Bristol Airport submitted a Statement of Need setting out our intention to make changes to the airspace impacting departure and arrival procedures.

 We’ve produced a set of Frequently Asked Questions (FAQs) designed to explain Airspace Change in more detail and how it might affect you and our operations here at Bristol Airport.
-But if you have any questions that are not answered here, please email [email protected].
+If you have any questions that are not answered here, please email [email protected].

 NATS (National Air Traffic Service Provider) has produced a video explaining why airspace modernisation is needed and the changes it will involve.